Azes II: Bimaran casket

 Azes II is also connected to the Bimaran casket, one of the earliest representations of the Buddha.
 The casket was part of the deposit of Stupa 2 in Bimaran, near Jalalabad in Afghanistan, and placed inside the stupa with several coins of Azes II.
 This event may have happened during the reign of Azes (35–12 BCE), or slightly later.
 The Indo-Scythians are otherwise connected with Buddhism (see Mathura lion capital and the multiple Buddhist dedications of the Apracas), and it is indeed possible they would have commended the work.
 However it now thought that a later king, issuing coins in the name of Azes, such as Kharahostes, made the dedication.

-Butkhara stupa
+Butkara stupa

 A coin of Azes II was found under a pillar with an Indo-Corinthian capital and sculpture of a Buddhist devotee in the Butkara Stupa, suggesting the involvement of Azes II in Buddhist dedications, and a datation for the sculpture corresponding to the reign of Azes II.